ros2/design/articles/200_coexistence_and_migration.md

 * Both versions are stored in separate unrelated repositories.

-  * No obvious advantages over the other twp approaches.
+  * No obvious advantages over the other two approaches.
     This is likely a good choice when the ROS 2 version of the package is a "full rewrite".

 In any case it is important to try getting the current maintainers involved in the process to avoid alienating existing contributors.